nimrodolev/pre-flight/README.md

 ## Pre-flight

-Automatically build task lists for every pull request based on information added to the request's commit messages.
+Automatically build task lists for every pull request based on information in your commit messages.

-Pre-flight automatically and continuously collects the tasks you've mentioned in your commit messages and adds them as a task list to the pull request's description.
-It also prevents the pull request from being merged until all tasks are marked as completed.
+Pre-flight automatically and continuously collects the tasks you've mentioned in your commit messages and adds them as a [task list](https://help.github.com/en/github/managing-your-work-on-github/about-task-lists) to the pull request's description.
+It also will also display a failed check on the pull request until all tasks are marked as completed.

 ### Usage